libsdl-org/SDL/docs/README-migration.md

 SDL_CalculateGammaRamp has been removed, because SDL_SetWindowGammaRamp has been removed as well due to poor support in modern operating systems (see [SDL_video.h](#sdl_videoh)).

 The BitsPerPixel and BytesPerPixel fields of SDL_PixelFormat have been renamed bits_per_pixel and bytes_per_pixel.

+SDL_PixelFormatEnum is used instead of Uint32 for API functions that refer to pixel format by enumerated value.

 The following functions have been renamed:
 * SDL_AllocFormat() => SDL_CreatePixelFormat()